dimaslanjaka/universal-framework/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 At MonsterInsights, we make it "effortless" to properly connect your WordPress site with Google Analytics, so you can start making data-driven decisions to grow your business.

-Unlike other Google Analytics plugins, MonsterInsights allow you to enable all advanced Google Analytics tracking features with just a few clicks (no need to hire a developer).
+Unlike other Google Analytics plugins, MonsterInsights allows you to enable all advanced Google Analytics tracking features with just a few clicks (no need to hire a developer).

 The best part is that MonsterInsights comes with an analytics dashboard for WordPress that shows you actionable analytics reports right inside your WordPress dashboard.
 We have created customized reports that eliminate the fluff and only show you the stats that matter, so you can see exactly what's working and what's not!